MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

     python speaking-clock.py
     ```

 3. When prompted, speak clearly into the microphone and say "what time is it?".
-The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then after a pause telling you to say "stop" to end.
+The program should speak in the voice that is specified in the SSML (overriding the voice specified in the SpeechConfig), telling you the time, and then after a pause telling you it's time to end this lab - which it is!
-4. When prompted again, say "stop" to end the program.

 ## More information